Connect with us

 More recently, other states have given their attorneys general additional authority.
 New York’s can now investigate any officer or deputy, and Illinois’s and Colorado’s can conduct wide-ranging civil investigations into patterns of illegal conduct.

-In Mississippi, the lack of has allowed some sheriffs and district attorneys to disregard reports of abuse within their jurisdictions.
+In Mississippi, the lack of process has allowed some sheriffs and district attorneys to disregard reports of abuse within their jurisdictions.

 In Clarke County, accounts that Sheriff Kemp had gotten on the radio and ordered his deputies to beat a fleeing man were widely known.